 Pet insurance for puppies – under 1-year old

-The table below displays a snapshot of accident only pet insurance policies on Canstar’s database with links to providers’ websites, sorted by Star Rating (highest to lowest).
+The table below displays a snapshot of accident, illness & routine care pet insurance policies on Canstar’s database with links to providers’ websites, sorted by Star Rating (highest to lowest) then by provider name (alphabetically).
 These results are based on cover for a medium-sized dog under the age of one.

 Pet insurance for kittens – under 1-year old

-The table below displays a snapshot of accident only pet insurance policies on Canstar’s database with links to providers’ websites, sorted by Star Rating (highest to lowest).
+The table below displays a snapshot of accident, illness & routine care pet insurance policies on Canstar’s database with links to providers’ websites, sorted by Star Rating (highest to lowest) then by provider name (alphabetically).
 These results are based on cover for a cat under the age of one.

 Why consider pet insurance for puppies and kittens?